Research recipes and ingredients for festive favourites such as mince pies and Christmas pudding.

 (Ed Elf turns an imaginary key to his lips)

 Many of the Christmas editions of your favourite magazines will have been hitting the shelves from last month.
 If you don’t have them delivered, keep an eye out in shops and supermarkets for the festive versions of mags that will also help you gather even more ideas for Christmas.
 We like to think we have many angles covered at How to Christmas, but we also encourage gathering suggestions from as many sources as you can – especially when it comes to food and recipes.
-It may also be worth investigating and uploading a helpful app called “How to Cook Everything”.
-It offers 2000 illustrated recipes for a most reasonable price.
-If you don’t want to pay, there is a free “Essentials” version of 120 recipes.
-That’ll be a few more basics covered at the very least.
-And we have our favourite recipes and ideas for you on our Food & Drink page.
+It may also be worth uploading a helpful app called “How to Cook Everything” and we have our favourite recipes and ideas for you on our Food & Drink page.

 Now the accomplished cooks among you – “recipes, Delia, Nigella, Jamie, Mary, me?
 Ha!”– may not need any help on this front, short of a nudge to start on your ingredients list.
 But what about the festive wardrobe?
 I need fully two months to get myself looking nice for Christmas.